-- The community language school must determine that it meets the eligibility requirements to be able to apply for accreditation/re-accreditation.
+- Demonstrate that it meets the eligibility requirements to be able to apply for accreditation/re-accreditation.

-- The community language school must prepare all the required supporting documentation in the required format and manner.
+- Prepare all the required supporting documentation in the required format and manner.
 Partially complete applications will not be processed.

-- The community language school must complete the application form when seeking accreditation for the first time, seeking accreditation for a new campus or seeking re-accreditation.
+- Complete the application form when seeking accreditation for the first time, seeking accreditation for a new campus, or seeking re-accreditation.
 If seeking accreditation for more than one campus, each campus must be detailed in the application form.
 The Department will not fund students attending a campus that has not been approved.

 - At least two members of the school (including the Principal) must have checked all documentation to ensure it is complete.
 Both members must then sign the application form to confirm this.

-- The community language school must submit the completed and signed application, together with all supporting documentation, via email to email@example.com by 31 July of the year prior to that in which accreditation is sought, or as specified by the Department.
+- Submit the completed and signed application, together with all supporting documentation, by the date specified by the Department.